 - Nausea and Vomiting

 Nausea is a common side effect of taking cystine on an empty stomach.
 It is also a common side effect for people with preexisting gastrointestinal upsets.
 Take cystine with food and lots of water to counter nausea and vomiting.

 Allergic reactions to cystine are possible.
-A reaction may manifest all over the body as irritated, itchy, peeling patches of skin.
-If patches persist or start to swell, or if itching intensifies, talk to your doctor.
+A response may manifest all over the body as irritated, itchy, peeling patches of skin.
+If patches persist or swell, or if itching intensifies, talk to your doctor.

 The Bottom Line

 Many consider L-cystine and its cousin, L-cysteine, leading supplements supporting memory and cognition, heart health, lung health, skin health and the immune system.
 Those recovering from surgery may also significantly benefit from taking them.
 Cysteine and cystine are very similar.
 One can turn one into the other and vice versa.